pygame/pygame/docs/reST/tut/DisplayModes.rst

 manner.
 The advantage is that if your game requires a specific display mode, your game will run on platforms that do not support your requirements.
-It also makes life easier when your getting something started, it is always easy to go back later and make the mode selection a little more particular.
+It also makes life easier when you're getting something started, it is always easy to go back later and make the mode selection a little more particular.
 The disadvantage is that what you request is not always what you will get.